stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 * [Assign an account store](#add-another-account-store) to an application
 * [Set the default account store](#change-default-account-store) for new accounts created by an application
-* [Set the default group store](#change-default-account-and-group-locations) for new groups created by an application
 * [Change the account store priority](#change-account-store-priority-order) of an assigned account store
 * [List an application's assigned account stores](#list-account-stores)
 * [Remove an assigned account store](#remove-account-store) from an application